by-theo/kaiso/README.md

 - All the database related code could be found in __database.ts__
 - Everything else in __App.tsx__
 - [Expo SQLite docs](https://docs.expo.dev/versions/latest/sdk/sqlite/)

+## ⏭ Next
+- Make this into an npm package
+- Relationships
+- Andddd of course, Migrations